 Achieve Your Planning Goals

 You will receive personalized and detailed advice in achieving your planning goals when you work with an experienced attorney to draft your documents.
 Sarah Wenzel has been handling estate planning in North Carolina since 2003.
-Contact us us to get started with a worksheet or click here to get started.
+Contact us us to get started with a worksheet.

 Our office is dedicated to providing you with a complete and thorough set of documents for your unique situation.
 Estate planning doesn’t happen overnight.
 We work with you to develop a plan that provides for you, in the both the event that you cannot handle things for yourself while you are alive and also in the event of your death.